LLNL/sundials/doc/ida/guide/source/Usage/index.rst

    **Notes:**
       The default value is 10.

-.. c:function:: int IDASetSuppressAlg(void * ida_mem, booleantype suppressalg)
+.. c:function:: int IDASetSuppressAlg(void * ida_mem, sunbooleantype suppressalg)

    The function ``IDASetSuppressAlg`` indicates whether or not to suppress algebraic variables in the local error test.